cognesy/instructor-php/notes/NOTES.md

 - Async mode
 - Fix response caching
 - Finish logging support
+- Documentation for logging
+- Logging via PSR-3 + tail
+- PSR-3 logger - finish, demo how to plug custom logger
 - Document how to inject custom HTTP client
 - Better error messages
-- Documentation for logging
 - PSR-14 events - finish, demo how to plug custom dispatcher
 - PSR-11 container - finish, demo how to plug custom container
-- PSR-3 logger - finish, demo how to plug custom logger

 ## Other

+- Revise examples debugging - not sure if it works as expected (what does it demonstrate?)
 - Sequences - validate only individual items, reject ONLY the invalid; allows progressive extraction in multiple stages
 - Use LLM to generate Example based on the class - just render object to JSON + add schema as an explanation - this should give the model enough info to come up with something that makes sense
 - Extract APIClient to a separate package?